digitalocean/terraform-provider-digitalocean/docs/resources/database_kafka_topic.md

 * `segment_index_bytes` - (Optional) The maximum size, in bytes, of the offset index.
 * `segment_jitter_ms` - (Optional) The maximum time, in ms, subtracted from the scheduled segment disk flush time to avoid the thundering herd problem for segment flushing.
 * `segment_ms` - (Optional) The maximum time, in ms, before the topic log will flush to disk.
-* `unclean_leader_election_enable` - (Optional) Determines whether to allow nodes that are not part of the in-sync replica set (IRS) to be elected as leader.
-Note: setting this to "true" could result in data loss.